The Way He Looks (Hoje eu quero voltar sozinho): Berlin Review

-Indeed, Giovana is extremely protective of Leonardo -- though there might also be some jealousy involved when she sees Gabriel absorb part of her duties and potentially be the object of her friend's budding amorous feelings -- but this is equally true of Leo’s parents, who don’t even like their teenage son to walk home unaccompanied or stay home alone, much less go on a school trip or move abroad for a high-school exchange program.
+Indeed, Giovana is extremely protective of Leonardo, though there might also be some jealousy involved when she sees Gabriel absorb part of her duties and potentially be the object of her friend's budding amorous feelings.
+Leo’s parents are possibly even more protective than Gio, as they don’t even like their teenage son to walk home unaccompanied or stay home alone, much less go on a school trip or move abroad for a high-school exchange program.

 But it is independence that Leo’s after, which also means making his own choices about whom he loves.
 His choice of partner, Gabriel, feels entirely natural and Ribeiro movingly shows the boy’s growing affection for his classmate through the heightened other senses of Leonardo, such as touch and smell.
 Gabriel isn’t sure initially how to react and a game of spin-the-bottle at a party at the house of the class bimbo (Isabela Guasco) ends in a cascade of embarrassing moments for Giovana, Leo and Gabriel.